kaltura/DeveloperPortalDocs/documentation/player-sdk/Offline.md

 returns null, the player uses the default playback URL.
 The method is meant to be hooked to a Download Manager's lookup function.

 The Custom URL provider is called at the beginning of every playback.
-This allows the application to dynamically change the playback source.
+This allows the application to change the playback source dynamically.
 For example:

 * Download files for the highest available quality, play downloaded files even when online
 * Download files for medium quality (to save storage space), but when online, play ABR to get better quality.